 There are two main preventative measures that women can take to minimise the risk of developing cervical cancer: the Human Papillomavirus (HPV) vaccine and the cervical screening test (previously known as smear tests).
 It is important to undergo both the vaccine and screening if you are eligible.

 The HPV vaccine

-The vaccine protects against strains of HPV such as HPV 16 and HPV 18.
+The vaccine notably protects against strains HPV 16 and HPV 18.
 These two strains of viruses that carry the highest risk of developing cervical cancer.
-Studies show that this vaccine protects girls for at least ten years, though experts believe that the effects last longer than that in most people.
+Studies show that the HPV vaccine offers protection for at least ten years, though experts believe that the effects last longer than that in most people.
 It is estimated that around 400 lives could be saved every year as a result of the national HPV vaccination programme.

 The cervical screening test (smear test)